The Muppets (2011 film): Plot

-With time running out, a desperate Kermit tries to implore Richman to return the studio, but he refuses, revealing he will give the Muppets’ trademarks to the Moopets("Let's Talk About Me").
+With time running out, a desperate Kermit tries to implore Richman to return the studio, but he refuses revealing he will give the Muppets' trademarks to the Moopets.
 Kermit gives up, prompting Miss Piggy to rally the other Muppets to kidnap Jack Black to be the host.
-Gary discovers Mary has left and returns to Smalltown("Man Or Muppet").
+Gary discovers Mary has left and returns to Smalltown.

 The Muppets convince Kermit to participate in the telethon, which slowly gains both an audience and rising funds, thanks to telephone pledges from celebrity callers.
 Richman repeatedly attempts to sabotage the show, cutting the theatre's power, but Gary and Mary arrive to restore it.
 A guilt-stricken Uncle Deadly betrays Richman and stops his second attempt at sabotage.
-Kermit and Miss Piggy reconcile, leading the Muppets to perform a rendition of “Rainbow Connection”.
+Kermit and Miss Piggy reconcile, leading the Muppets to perform a rendition of "Rainbow Connection".
 During this, Animal regains his love for drumming.
-Walter, with encouragement from Gary, performs a whistling act and earns a standing ovation.
+Walter, with encouragement from Gary, performs a whistling act to pad the finale and earns a standing ovation.

-Refusing to accept defeat, Richman deliberately crashes Kermit's car into a telephone pole, cutting off the phone lines just short of the goal, and evicts the Muppets from the theatre.
-However, the group are met by adoring fans outside, Walter joining the Muppets("Life's A Happy Song Finale").
-Gary proposes to Mary, and Richman, after being struck in the head by Gonzo's bowling ball, laughs for the first time and willingly returns ownership of the theatre to the Muppets.
+Richman, refusing to accept defeat, deliberately crashes Kermit's car backwards into a telephone pole, cutting off the phone lines just a dollar short of the goal - later revealed that they actually only earned $99,999.99 instead of $9,999,999 due to a faulty screen - and evicts the Muppets from the theatre.
+However, the group are met by adoring fans outside on Hollywood Boulevard, with Walter invited to join the Muppets as a regular.
+Kermit resolves to "work [their] way up again" even though they no longer have the Muppets trademark or the theater.
+Gary proposes to Mary.
+In a post-credits scene, Richman, after being struck in the head by Gonzo's bowling ball, willingly returns the theatre to the Muppets.